 But, It’s About More Than Just Money

-And that’s an approach that is being welcomed by students across the UK, giving them more control over their accommodation, and crucially, saving them money.
+And that’s an approach that is being welcomed by across the UK, giving them more control over their accommodation, and crucially, saving them money.

 Scott Jennings, board member of Students for Co-operation, said: “The current student housing market is broken.
-For too long the private rental sector has got away with steadily increasing rents for poorer quality student housing.
+For too long the private rental sector has got away with steadily increasing rents for poorer quality housing.